Migrating SiegeGG to Vue

 During the Charlotte Major, I started rewriting the entire codebase of SiegeGG Pro in Vue.
 More specifically, in Nuxt 3.
 Although Nuxt was still in early development in May—which would cause me some major headace—, it very much simplified the process of writing features for Pro.

-After Pro was mostly migrated, in the evening of June 2nd, 2022, I comitted the initial commit in the SiegeGG New repository.
+After Pro was mostly migrated, in the evening of June 2nd, 2022, I committed the initial commit in the SiegeGG New repository.
 This marked the kick-off of the second step in the migration plan.
 After an internally busy time, a personally tough time, and two weeks of vacation, I was ready to push the website migration forward.

 However, with other development work blocking parts of my capacity before and during the Berlin Major (and our dog being sick for a few weeks), I couldn’t focus all of my energy on the migration, unfortunately.
 So, on the Monday after the Berlin Major, I started using a new short-term planning system for myself, which has helped me to focus on the important next steps of the migration and regulate my output.